|Ndegwa Kamau, President|

 I started running in 2011 after registering for the Marine Corps Marathon which was my first competitive race.
 After completing it, I got the running bug, and became a crazy runner.
 Running 5k's, 10k's, half and full marathons.
 Sometimes running back to back half's in the same weekend.
-Last year I was crazy enough to run three full marathons in 3 weeks.
-This year I completed my first international marathon in Dusseldorf Germany.
+I’ve even been crazy enough to run three full marathons in 3 weeks.

 I see PGRC as being one of the top Running clubs in the State, I hope to assist in the growth of the club, also to motivate encourage everyone from the walk/runners, new runners, and seasoned runners.